 Welcome to American School Board Journal’s Magna Awards, sponsored by Sodexo.
 Over the past 20 years, we’ve featured many excellent examples of school district leadership, and this year is no exception.
 We are pleased to have the opportunity to showcase these award-winning projects as examples of innovation and excellence in school governance.

 The Magna Awards 2015 nomination period is now open.
-The deadline for nominations is midnight, October 31, 2014.
+The deadline for nominations has been extended to midnight, November 7, 2014.
 All nominations must be made online.
 Nominations made in any other way will be disqualified.
 The online nomination form is available here.

 Want to find out more?
 Visit our Magna information page today for answers to frequently asked questions, judging criteria, and tips on making your nomination to the Magna Awards 2015.